 About this Coffee

-Coffee producers in Santo Domingo de la Capilla are very serious about picking only the ripest cherries, so it can take up to five pickings to fully harvest.
+Coffee producers in Santo Domingo de la Capilla are very serious about picking only the ripest cherries, so it can take up to five pickings to complete a harvest.
 After each picking, the cherry is pulped immediately and the parchment is fermented for approximately 12 hours and then washed and dried.
-While it is drying on patios it is turned several times, which helps to achieve the region’s particularly beautiful shade of green.
+While it’s drying on patios it’s turned several times, which helps to achieve the region’s beautiful shade of green.